-You can use the renamed argument in conjunction with the unavailable argument and a type alias declaration to indicate to clients of your code that a declaration has been renamed.
-For example, this is useful when the name of a declaration is changed between releases of a framework or library.
+You can apply the available attribute with the renamed and unavailable arguments to a type alias declaration, as shown below, to indicate that the name of a declaration changed between releases of a framework or library.
+This combination results in a compile-time error that the declaration has been renamed.

 '''

+// First release

 1

-// First release

 2

 protocol MyProtocol {

 3

 // protocol definition

 4

 }

 1

 // Subsequent release renames MyProtocol

 2

 protocol MyRenamedProtocol {

+// protocol definition

 3

-// protocol definition

 4

 }

 5

+@available(, unavailable, renamed: "MyRenamedProtocol")

 6

-@available(, unavailable, renamed: "MyRenamedProtocol")
+typealias MyProtocol = MyRenamedProtocol

 7

-typealias MyProtocol = MyRenamedProtocol

 '''

-You can apply multiple available attributes on a single declaration to specify the declaration's availability on different platforms.
-The compiler uses an available attribute only when the attribute specifies a platform that matches the current target platform.
+You can apply multiple available attributes on a single declaration to specify the declaration's availability on different platforms and different versions of Swift.
+The declaration that the available attribute applies to is ignored if the attribute specifies a platform or language version that doesn't match the current target.
+If you use multiple available attributes, the effective availability is the combination of the platform and Swift availabilities.

-If an available attribute only specifies an introduced argument in addition to a platform name argument, the following shorthand syntax can be used instead:
+If an available attribute only specifies an introduced argument in addition to a platform or language name argument, you can use the following shorthand syntax instead:

 '''

 @available( platform name version number , )

+@available(swift version number )

 '''

-The shorthand syntax for available attributes allows for availability for multiple platforms to be expressed concisely.
+The shorthand syntax for available attributes concisely expresses availability for multiple platforms.
 Although the two forms are functionally equivalent, the shorthand form is preferred whenever possible.